-Top and sides are generally square but worn and rustic weathering.
+Top and sides are generally square but worn with rustic weathering.
 Splits and worn ends can be present.

 Drift wood grey to light brown in colour.